-After completely stuffing ourselves we sit around chatting for a bit before heading off to bed about 10.30pm to try and get six hours sleep in before getting up at 5am and starting it all over again!
+After completely stuffing ourselves we sit around chatting for a bit before heading to bed about 10.30pm to try and get six hours sleep in before getting up at 5am and starting again!

-My stay at Naledi Bushcamp cost 5900 ZAR (£320) a night for two people, which included everything except for drinks, spa treatments and a reserve conservation fee of 114 ZAR (£6) per person.
+My stay at Naledi Game Lodge cost 5900 ZAR (£322) a night for two people, which included everything except drinks, spa treatments and a conservation fee of 114 ZAR (£6) per person.
 Naledi can arrange transfers from the airports in Hoedspruit, Phalaborwa and Nelspruit.
 Hoedspruit is closest at around 45 minutes from the lodge.
 We hired a car from Johannesburg airport and drove out to the lodge which took just over five hours.

 This article contains affiliate links, where I get a small commission at no extra cost to you – thanks.